 Unfortunately, building or maintaining a mature cybersecurity program also requires investing resources throughout the organization that supports security initiatives.

 With the inherent risk of an exploit so high – coupled with the numerous complexities of a cybersecurity program – you might think that organizations are adequately funding these initiatives.
 But that’s just not the case.

 Cybersecurity is a commitment that is very hard to implement in many companies.
 That, combined with the necessity of ongoing training, system monitoring, analysis and other required resources make cybersecurity an expensive issue that many C-level managers try to avoid.
 This can only be viewed as shortsighted.

 Ask the Right Questions

-Overall, to determine where to best invest your dollars to improve IT infrastructure services, you need to understand how new technologies work and where they are going in the future.
+To determine where to best invest your dollars to improve your IT infrastructure, you need to understand how new technologies work and where they are going in the future.
 You need to know how your organization – and your competitors’ organizations – might use them.
 Questions to ask include:

 - Is this technology investment relevant to how I serve my customers?

 - Is it going to make my decision-making better?